An Overview of Music License

 - Details concerning the business.

-- PAN (Permanent Account Number) Card.
+- PAN & Aadhar Card.

-- GST (Goods and Service Tax) Registration Certificate.
+- GST Registration Certificate.

-What is the Procedure for Music License in India?
+Procedure for Obtaining Music License in India

 The steps included in the procedure to obtain a Music License in India are:

-- Verification of the Application
+- Name of the Premises;

 How much is the Cost Incurred for obtaining a Music License?